Stars of SKorean hit TV show marry in real life

 It enjoyed huge popularity at home and across Asia, garnering billions of views on Chinese video-streaming sites and winning a thumbs-up from Thailand’s junta chief, who praised the main characters’ sense of duty.

-The show also spawned a mini-industry, with Chinese fans snapping up cosmetics, clothes and fashion accessories favored by the series’ stars and sold on online shopping sites.
+The show also spawned a mini-industry, with Chinese fans snapping up cosmetics, 0clothes and fashion accessories favored by the series’ stars and sold on online shopping sites.

 Please follow our commenting guidelines.